cyclejs-community/component-combinators/roadmap.md

     where Action :: event -> model -> sinks
 })
 ```
+- internal state : requestTokens: {[sinkName] : token}
+  - every command request must be associated to a token if an answer is
+  expected
+  - when the sink emits a value, its token is compared to the request
+- model is a property, hence one must specify an initial value
+- action requests need to have a namespace parameter, and a get method which
+takes a namespace as parameter
+- namespace chosen for statechart must be unique vs. action request drivers
+- when an action is requested, no other events is processed, and only on
+receiving the expected action response, the state is changed : RTC semantics
+  - when namespace is unique, and RTC, it is guaranteed that the next
+  response will correspond to the previous request

 Drivers for action must be wrapped into a higher-order function which will
 add a unique token serving to identify the request.
 The response will only be
  accepted as matching a request if both have the same token.